cracK-E-Tech/cracK-E-Tech.github.io/README.md

-# creak-E-Tech.github.io
+## cracK-E-Tech.github.io
-Lets crack how embedded technology work and learn everyday something new.
+#Lets crack how embedded technology work and learn everyday something new.